 Shop Locally From Home

 Many retail businesses have some online ordering available—however, smaller local retailers may not have full e-commerce shops set up.
-Instead, they’re finding creative ways to serve customers—including posting merchandise to social media, hand shopping via the phone with curbside delivery, and developing special kits and packages made for staying at home.
+Instead, they’re finding creative ways to serve customers—including posting merchandise to social media, hand shopping via the phone with curb-side delivery, and developing special kits and packages made for staying at home.
 Look up your favorite store and see how they’re meeting customer’s needs in this challenging time.
-Special occasions like birthdays and anniversaries can still be honored with a little planning and a helpful shop person.

 Keep Everyone Safe